 Also, we’ll discuss when it’s a good idea to buy Aetna versus other providers.

-Aetna final expense insurance, aka burial or funeral insurance, is a simplified issue whole life policy that does not require a medical exam.
+Aetna final expense insurance is a simplified issue whole life policy that does not require a medical exam.

 When you die, Aetna will pay your named beneficiaries a tax-free cash benefit.
 You can also elect to designate a funeral home as the beneficiary.

-There are no restrictions on how your loved ones use the money.
+There are no restrictions on how your loved ones use the money from an Aetna life insurance policy.
 It doesn’t have to be spent only on funeral expenses.
 That means they can pay off medical bills, credit cards, or anything else.